 Acting as Artistic Director, Werckle’s goal was to produce one year of non-stop theater to see if The WSSR could attract an audience.
 The entire operation was intentionally rag-tag and under-the-radar, so the focus would be on creating exciting theater– not getting bogged down in red tape.

-As of July of 2015, The WSSR had produced its sixth play The Chalk Boy by Joshua Conkel at an interim space in the basement of The Nordlof Center.
+In July of that year, while it continued to look for a new performance space, The WSSR produced its sixth play The Chalk Boy by Joshua Conkel in the basement of The Nordlof Center.

 Still on the search for a space, The WSSR obtained its 501(c)3 Tax Exempt status from the Internal Revenue Service on July 8, 2016.

 In March of 2017, The West Side Show Room sponsored Rufus Cadigan's production of Blunderland, which was presented in the Center for Arts and Spirituality in the basement of Emmanuel Lutheran Church in Rockford.